SICKAG/sick_scan_xd/README.md

 For unittests without sensor hardware, a simple test server is provided.
 To build the test server, activate cmake option `ENABLE_EMULATOR` in CMakeLists.txt and rebuild sick_scan.
 By default, option `ENABLE_EMULATOR` is switched off.

 Please note that this just builds a simple test server for basic unittests of sick_scan drivers.
 Its purpose is to run basic tests and to help with diagnosis in case of issues.
 It does not emulate a real scanner!

+Simulation requires jsoncpp.
+Install with `sudo apt-get install libjsoncpp-dev` on Linux and with `vcpkg install jsoncpp:x64-windows` on Windows.

 You can find examples to test and run sick_scan in offline mode in folder `test/scripts`.
 Their purpose is to demonstrate the usage of the sick_scan driver.
 Please feel free to customize the scripts or use them as a starting point for own projects.